-Hours of operation Wednesday – Saturday, Noon – 5 PM.
+Hours of operation Tuesday – Sunday, Noon – 5 PM through Labor Day.

 Literary Lunch- The Madame’s Business: The remarkable life and tragic death of Malvina Guimaraes

 March 29, 2019 –

 Join us for a book talk and learn about Malvina Guimaraes, the original #MeToo woman.
 Local author Ann Callaghan Allen will discuss her book, “The Madame’s Business: The remarkable life and tragic death of Malvina Guimaraes.”

 Malvina Dean Guimaraes, raised in Weedsport, NY, was an ordinary woman who decided not to be so ordinary.
 She introduced the sewing machine, then a new and transformative device for women, to the South American market in the 1850s.
 This was a time when women rarely ventured beyond their own homes.
 Malvina amassed a fortune from this business, only to see it threatened by an unscrupulous husband who had 19th century law and conventional thinking on his side.